pingcap/blog/tidb-in-iqiyi.md

 To ensure high availability during the data migration process, we used Drainer to synchronize the data in the TiDB cluster with the MySQL cluster.
 Drainer supports reverse synchronization by specifying the starting timestamp.

 ![Figure 6: Deploying TiDB in multiple data centers](https://download.pingcap.com/images/success-stories/deploying-tidb-in-multiple-data-centers.png)
-<center> Figure 6: Deploying TiDB in multiple data centers </center>
+<div class="caption-center"> Figure 6: Deploying TiDB in multiple data centers </div>

 Throughout the process, the PingCAP team offered us timely and expert-level help.
 They helped us locate the issue and gave us constructive suggestions.
 We really appreciate their patience and dedicated support!